 Our curriculum, guided by the Core Principles of Public Waldorf Education, focuses on developing the child’s active will, and supports clear and independent thinking.
 SCCCS is committed to contributing to the healthy growth of the whole child at each stage of development.
-Our TK and Kindergarten teachers will exemplify for students a model of an engaged and energized individual, inspiring them to become active in class participation.
-From first grade and on, the imagination is stimulated and developed in stages to provide an evolutionary momentum for abstract thinking.
+Our TK and Kindergarten teachers will exemplify for students a model of an engaged and energized individual, inspiring them to become active the imagination is stimulated and developed in stages to provide an evolutionary momentum for abstract thinking.

 Expression, empathy and empowerment

 Based on the work of Howard Gardner, each student should have the opportunity to develop multiple knowledge domains in order to become a well-rounded, successful person.
 These 9 domains, referred to by Gardener as Multiple Intelligences, are: linguistic, logic-mathematical, musical, visual-spatial, bodily/kinesthetic, interpersonal, intrapersonal, naturalistic, and existential.
 We believe Public Waldorf Education addresses all of these intelligences and that an effective approach begins with an inner vision of the child’s needs